Niamh Terry Integrative Counsellor MBACP Accred

-I am a fully qualified Integrative Counsellor and I am an accredited member with the British Association for Counselling and Psychotherapy.
+I am a fully qualified Integrative Counsellor and I am an accredited member of the British Association for Counselling and Psychotherapy.

 Training, qualifications & experience